fx-lange/unity-spline-scrubber/README.md

 Unity is about to release a new spline tool (part of 2022.1).

-In the meantime Spline Scrubber offers a abstract base class to allow integrations with different spline solutions.
+In the meantime Spline Scrubber offers an abstract base class to allow integrations with different spline solutions.
 But this will be deprecated in favor of a better integration with `com.unity.splines.`

 In production we are using cinemachine dolly tracks and you can find the implementation in the cinemachine branch.